omar-hanafy/convert_object/README.md

 ## Migration from `dart_helper_utils`

-This package provides a **backwards‑compatible** static facade named `ConvertObject` with the original method names and signatures, while offering a complete, modernized implementation.
+This package provides a **backwards‑compatible** static facade named `Convert` with the original method names and signatures, while offering a complete, modernized implementation.

 Notable notes: